-GRANULARITY is the 'control knob' by which an application and/or the meter can trade off the overhead associated with performing usage reporting against the level of detail supplied.
+GRANULARITY is the 'control knob' by which an application and/or the meter can trade off the overhead associated with performing usage reporting against its level of detail.
 A coarser granularity means a greater level of aggregation; finer granularity means a greater level of detail.
-Thus, the number of flows measured (and stored) at a meter can be regulated by changing the granularity of the accountable entity, the attributes, or the time intervals.
+Thus, the number of flows measured (and stored) at a meter can be regulated by changing the granularity of their attributes.
 Flows are like an adjustable pipe - many fine-granularity streams can carry the data with each stream measured individually, or data can be bundled in one coarse-granularity pipe.
+Time granularity may be controlled by varying the reporting interval, i.e. the time between meter readings.

-Flow granularity is controlled by adjusting the level of detail at which the following are reported:
+Flow granularity is controlled by adjusting the level of detail for the following:

-- The accountable entity (address attributes, discussed above). - The categorisation of packets (other attributes, discussed below). - The lifetime/duration of flows (the reporting interval needs to be short enough to measure them with sufficient precision).
+- The metered traffic group (address attributes, discussed above). - The categorisation of packets (other attributes, discussed below). - The lifetime/duration of flows (the reporting interval needs to be short enough to measure them with sufficient precision).

-The set of rules controlling the determination of each packet's accountable entity is known as the meter's CURRENT RULE SET.
+The set of rules controlling the determination of each packet's metered traffic group is known as the meter's CURRENT RULE SET.
 As will be shown, the meter's current rule set forms an integral part of the reported information, i.e. the recorded usage information cannot be properly interpreted without a definition of the rules used to collect that information.

 Settings for these granularity factors may vary from meter to meter.
 They are determined by the meter's current rule set, so they will change if network Operations personnel reconfigure the meter to use a new rule set.
-It is expected that the collection rules will change rather infrequently; nonetheless, the rule set in effect at any time must be identifiable via a RULE SET ID.
-Granularity of accountable entities is further specified by additional ATTRIBUTES.
+It is expected that the collection rules will change rather infrequently; nonetheless, the rule set in effect at any time must be identifiable via a RULE SET NUMBER.
+Granularity of metered traffic groups is further specified by additional ATTRIBUTES.
 These attributes include:

-- Meter variables such as the index of the flow's record in the flow table and the rule set id for the rules which the meter was running while the flow was observed.
-The values of these attributes provide a way of distinguishing flows observed by a meter at different times. - Attributes which record information derived from other attribute values.
+- Attributes which record information derived from other attribute values.
 Six of these are defined (SourceClass, DestClass, FlowClass, SourceKind, DestKind, FlowKind), and their meaning is determined by the meter's rule set.
-For example, one could have a subroutine in the rule set which determined whether a source or destination peer address was a member of an arbitrary list of networks, and set SourceClass/DestClass to one if the source/dest peer address was in the list or to zero otherwise. - Administratively specified attributes such as Quality Of Service and Priority, etc. These are not defined at this time. - Higher-layer (especially application-level) attributes.
-These are not defined at this time.
+For example, one could have a subroutine in the rule set which determined whether a source or destination peer address was a member of an arbitrary list of networks, and set SourceClass/DestClass to one if the source/dest peer address was in the list or to zero otherwise. - Administratively specified attributes such as Quality of Service and Priority, etc. These are not defined at this time.

 Settings for these granularity factors may vary from meter to meter.
-They are determined by the meter's current rule set, so they will change if network Operations personnel reconfigure the meter to use a new rule set.
+They are determined by the meter's current rule set, so they will change if Network Operations personnel reconfigure the meter to use a new rule set.